perry2913/Leetcode/README.md

 # Leetcode
 # Basic Coding Questions
-Writing “Hello, World!” program.
-(C/C++, Python, Java)

-Write a program to display the list of even numbers.

 Find the Factorial of a given number.

 Compare Two Numbers using else-if statement and output smaller and larger numbers.

-Write a program to determine If the given year is a Leap year.

-Print all the elements in the Fibonacci number series.
+Print all the elements in the Fibonacci number series

-This program can be implemented using a loop or recursion technique.

 Write a program to check if the number is Palindrome number or not.